Chama Cha Mapinduzi: Electoral performance and support base

-The CCM has a leading role in society, despite having multiparty democracy in Tanzania since 1995, the CCM has kept to power ever since.
+The CCM has a leading role in society, and had held power even after opposition parties were legalized.
 Empirical analysis has shown that a sense of nostalgia for a party which brought independence, and which has maintained relative peace is a major cause of the CCM's support base; age had no significant determinant on loyalty to the CCM.
 The party has strong support from subsistence farmers.

-The party has won all presidential elections at both the national level and in Zanzibar at the autonomous level under the multi-party system: 1995, 2000, 2005, 2010 and 2015.
-It also dominates the legislature.
+The party has won all presidential elections at both the national level and in Zanzibar at the autonomous level under the multi-party system: 1995, 2000, 2005, 2010, 2015, 2020, and 2025.
+Its candidate has only dropped below 60 percent once, in 2015.
+It also dominates the legislature, maintaining a supermajority even in the multiparty era.

 In the elections for Zanzibar's presidency and House of Representatives, held on 30 October 2005, incumbent president and CCM candidate Amani Abeid Karume won with 53% of the vote, while the party won 30 seats out of 50.

 In the national elections for Tanzania's presidency and National Assembly, held on 14 December 2005, Foreign Minister and CCM candidate Jakaya Kikwete won with 80.28% of the vote.
 Out of the 232 seats filled through direct election, the CCM won 206.

 On 31 October 2010, Jakaya Kikwete was reelected president with 61% of the vote, while CCM obtained 186 out of the 239 directly elected seats.

-On 30 October 2015 John Magufuli of CCM won the election with 58% of the vote.
-Next elections on 30 October 2020 he was reelected president with 84% of the vote.

 CCM was admitted into the Socialist International as a full member at the SI's spring congress on 4–5 February 2013.

+On 30 October 2015 John Magufuli of CCM won the election with 58% of the vote, to date the lowest vote share claimed by the CCM or its predecessors.

+In the 2020 Tanzanian general election, incumbent president and CCM nominee for president John Magufuli secured reelection with over 84% of the vote, making it the party's largest victory ever since the multi-party system was introduced in 1992.
+However, the election was held in the midst of significant democratic backsliding and repression, as Magufuli's presidency was characterized by unprecedented attacks on the opposition, civil society and press.